zazuko/triplestore-benchmark/README.md

 - A snapshot of the LINDAS dataset, which you can download [here](https://download.zazukoians.org/lindas/lindas_2024-06-14.nq.gz).
   The dataset is approximately 2.3 GB compressed and 60GB uncompressed.
 - A triplestore that you wish to test against.
+- The above referenced dataset uploaded into the triplestore.

 We use [k6](https://k6.io/) to benchmark the queries.
 We also provide a quick way to check if the triplestore is compliant with the queries that are run against LINDAS.